Residential + STEM Foundations Applications are Open!Apply Now

-Most of our STEAM Bus lessons last for 45 minutes.
-Some lessons may be shortened to accommodate your school's scheduling needs, but we do require a minimum of 30 minutes to work with your students.
+Most of our STEAM Bus lessons last for one hour.
+Some lessons may be shortened to accommodate your school's scheduling needs, but we do require a minimum of 45 minutes to work with your students.

 No, the bus will be parked at the elementary school and remain stationary while students visit the bus during their assigned time.

 While GSSM instructors will lead the lesson and provide supervision for participating students, we do request that students be accompanied by one familiar adult during their visit.
 Interested teachers, administrators, or parent volunteers are all welcome to join the fun!